bot08/genshin-journey-API-docs/README.md

 ## Introduction

-The API is based on the cockpit CMS, so you can read the [documentation] (https://getcockpit.com/documentation) first.
+The API is based on the cockpit CMS, so you may read the [documentation](https://getcockpit.com/documentation) first.

 ## Collections

 + charactersv2
 + dict
 + gacha
-+ gachaWeapons
++ gachaWeapons `beta`

 ## Singletons